Foodbuzz 24, 24, 24: Chinese New Year Dinner–A Lucky Feast

 I made homemade dumplings for the first time!
 A Hua family recipe, the filling is made with ground pork, shrimp, mushrooms and cabbage.
 Jiao Zi are a popular New Year dish because they are said to bring prosperity.

-This recipe was a little involved, so a full post dedicated to just dumplings will be coming soon!
+This recipe was a little involved, so check out this full post dedicated to just dumplings for the details!

 3) Scallion Pancakes (not sure if there is a symbolic significance here…they are just delicious!)